 - Resize the legend and move it to the lower left corner of your map.

 In Insights, the legend is interactive and can be used to understand the patterns in your data.
 In addition to filtering, it can also display relevant statistics about the data.

-- On the legend, click the More button and choose Card Settings.
+- On the legend, click the Card options button and choose Appearance.

-- Click the Legend Options tab, then check Show Count.
+- Click the Legend options tab, then check Show count.
+Close the Appearance pane.

 - Click Private For-Profit in the legend.

 The for-profit schools are selected on the map and the other schools fade into the background.

 Using the legend to make selections on the map can be useful for looking at patterns.